-Except where CVM has indicated it is not necessary,11 you will need to submit a notice prior to shipping animals with IGAs.
-Also, if you wish to introduce any food derived from investigational animals into the food supply, you must get prior FDA authorization to do so through the investigational process (21 CFR 511.1(b)(5)).
+Except where CVM has indicated otherwise, you will need to submit a notice prior to shipping animals with IGAs (21 CFR 511.1(b)(4)).
+Also, if you wish to introduce any food derived from investigational animals into the food supply, you must get prior CVM authorization to do so through the investigational process (21 CFR 511.1(b)(5)).
 We recommend that prior to making a request for such authorization, you schedule a teleconference or in-person meeting with us to determine if your investigational animals may be suitable for consideration for food use.
-To authorize food use, CVM reviews the provided scientific data and information to determine if there is a reasonable certainty of no harm to humans consuming edible tissues derived from the investigational animals, as defined in 21 CFR 570.3(i).
+To authorize food use, CVM reviews the provided scientific data and information to determine if authorization of food use is consistent with the public health (21 CFR 511.1(b)(5)(i)).